 Now that I’ve gotten the hang of it – which happened after 5-6 tries – it takes me 15 minutes from set-up to clean up, and I do these all the time!
 After using this about a dozen times, here are some more suggestions I have when using it:

 - First, make sure to have 100% pure acetone nail polish remover.
 (Sometimes it’s called ‘professional polish remover.)
 In between cleaning the stamper and the plates, you go through a lot of this stuff: In 12-15 applications I’ve gone through 1/3rd of a 16-ounce bottle.
-I bought mine at CVS for $4.95.
+I bought mine on Amazon for under $5.

 - Do this on a flat surface – I was used to doing my nails on my bed or a couch, but you definitely need a flat surface, like a table or desk, to do this on – even a sturdy textbook won’t cut it.